Table of Contents

-Burn victims younger than 10 years or older than 50 years of age are more prone to complications from burn injuries and need medical attention immediately.
+Burn victims younger than ten years or older than 50 are more prone to complications from burn injuries and need immediate medical attention.
 Any second-degree burns or higher for this group of people resulting in burns on 10% of their total body surface area (TBSA) qualify for a burn center transfer.
 Burn center transfer criteria for all other age groups require around 20% of the total body surface area burned.

 Burn center transfer criteria for third-degree burns require the victim to have at least 5% of their total body surface area burned.
 Second third-degree burns that leave a victim with disfigurements get transferred to the burn center as well.

 Other criteria are chemical and electrical burns, especially in the cases of lightning strikes.